Update: ‘America’s most popular minivan’ sub-section added to ‘Chrysler CEO hints at an all-electric Pacifica.’

 In 2016, the Chrysler Pacifica debuted as America’s first minivan with an electrified powertrain featuring a plug-in hybrid.
-Chrysler announced this year that it is committed to launching its first battery-electric vehicle (BEV) by 2025 and will switch to a full battery-electric portfolio by 2028.
+In 2022, Chrysler announced that it is committed to launching its first battery-electric vehicle (BEV) by 2025 and will switch to a full battery-electric portfolio by 2028.
 The next-generation minivan, including a Chrysler Pacifica EV, should keep it at the forefront of new powertrain technologies.

 Chrysler Pacifica EV specifications

 The next-gen Chrysler Pacifica could come in plug-in hybrid electric and pure electric variants to address the needs of all customers.
 Underpinning the Chrysler Pacifica EV could be the STLA Large platform that is designed for the American market.
 STLA Large-based EVs will get 150-330 kW (201-442 hp) motors.
 The Pacifica EV may come with powerful units that provide at least 200-225 kW (268-302 hp) individually (2WD) or combined (AWD), depending on the configuration.